Skip to content

 required: true

-description: Context message passed to the target agent explaining why the handoff is happening.
+description: Context message passed to the target agent explaining the task.

 A personal assistant agent might delegate to specialists: